msymeonides/Migrate3D/README.md

 ### Arrest Limit:

 A floating point variable that is used to determine whether an object has "really" moved between two timepoints.
 This parameter is compared to each object’s instantaneous displacement between each pair of consecutive timepoints, and if that value is at least equal to the user’s Arrest Limit input, it will consider the object as moving within that timeframe.
 It is important to note that even if the instantaneous displacement is below the user’s Arrest Limit input, calculations will still be performed, however if they pass this threshold, they will survive the filter and be reported again in their own column (in verbose mode).
 Set this value by examining tracks of control objects which should not be moving and finding the maximum instantaneous displacement that they exhibit.
 It is not recommended to set this value to 0 as it is exceedingly unlikely that your imaging system is perfectly stable and all non-zero values of instantaneous displacement represent "biologically true" movements.
+However, setting this value to 0 will disable this feature and it will be excluded from all output results.

 ### Minimum Timepoints: